Claude Fable 5 found a live bug on my site on day one, so I made it compete with Opus and Sonnet

 Same model, three very different jobs.
 Fast judgment in a chat window.
 A long multi-step run in a cowork agent.
 Code in this repo.
 The failure mode is different in each, and a frontier model is only worth the price if it holds up across all three.

-The code surface is the one I can show you today, because it runs here, not behind an embargo.
-To compare models honestly I had Claude build a small harness: same prompt, every model, real latency, tokens and cost.
-This is the core of it, and it actually runs:
+The code surface is the one with receipts, because it runs here and the numbers are public.
+To compare models honestly I had Claude build a small harness: same prompt, every model, real latency, tokens and cost:

 // same prompt, every model, real numbers